A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Solar energy may be used directly as a heat source, or it may illuminate

-and stored during daylight hours to provide the needs of the overnight hours.
-In
+be captured and stored during daylight hours to provide the needs of the overnight hours.

 It has been suggested that huge solar collectors in space could collect and